 I, for one, look forward to the next chapter.

-You can find Luigi and his Tokyo Neapolitan pizza at Tokyopolitan located inside Akiba Dori at D3 Dubai, opening soon.
+You can find Luigi and his Tokyo Neapolitan pizza at Tokyopolitan located inside Akiba Dori at D3 Dubai.

 Instagram accounts – @Akibadori & @tokyopolitan